historic-trails/website/sites/watrous-la-junta.md

  [^Clark42]: Clark, Ann Nolan.
 “These Were the Traders,” in These Were the Valiant: A Collection of New Mexico Profiles, (Albuquerque: Calvin Horn Publisher, Inc, 1969).
 36-54

  [^Clark45]: Clark, Ann Nolan.
 “These Were the Traders,” in These Were the Valiant: A Collection of New Mexico Profiles, (Albuquerque: Calvin Horn Publisher, Inc, 1969).
 36-54

+[^Clark39]: Clark, Ann Nolan.
+“These Were the Traders,” in These Were the Valiant: A Collection of New Mexico Profiles, (Albuquerque: Calvin Horn Publisher, Inc, 1969).
+36-54

 [^Stanley]: Stanley, F. The Watrous (New Mexico) Story, (Self- published, Pantex, 1962).